 Drouot Auction House (Hôtel Drouot)

-Whether you want to see museum-quality art which (if you have a huge bank account) you can bring home with you, surprisingly affordable treasures, and everything in between, this is the place to come.
+Whether you want to see museum-quality art which you can bring home with you (if you have a huge bank account), surprisingly affordable treasures, and everything in between, this is the place to come.

-Both the regular exhibition spaces and auctions are open to the public - after a quick bag check, you just walk in, along with about 5,000 other daily visitors.
+Both regular exhibition spaces and auctions are open to the public.
+After a quick bag check, you just walk in, along with about 5,000 other daily visitors.
 Displays of items to be auctioned - usually the next day - change daily.

 Open: Monday through Friday, 11am - 6pm, plus Thursday evenings until 9pm.
-Occasionally open on Saturday and Sunday.
+Occasionally open on Saturday.

 Where: 9 Rue Drouot, Paris 9; Metro: Le Peletier, Line 7